dCache/dcache/docs/TheBook/src/main/markdown/config-gplazma.md

     session requisite roles

 Roles are currently used by the [dCache Frontend Service](config-frontend.md) to distinguish between regular and admin access.
-Please refer to that part of this document for further instructions.
+Please refer to that section of this document for further information.

 <!--  [vorolemap]: #cf-gplazma-plug-inconfig-vorolemap-gridvorolemap
   [section\_title]: #cf-gplazma-plug-inconfig-voauth